Watch the Podcast

 And don’t forget to follow the intentional advantage on your podcast player so you don’t miss an episode.

-**The Intentional Advantage is a top podcast for women who want to be more productive.
-This episode’s transcript is created by AI, so please excuse any typos, misspellings and grammar mistakes.
+**The Intentional Advantage is a top rated productivity podcast for women.
+This transcript is created by AI, so please excuse any typos, misspellings and grammar mistakes.

-Image for podcast episode artwork is by Ryanniel Masucol
+Image for podcast episode artwork is by Andrea Piacquadio